Hermann-web/blog/docs/blog/posts/programming-languages/python/simplified-logging-python.md

  within the specified namespace.

-!!!
-Example "Suppressing Logging with Built-in Logging"
+!!! example "Suppressing Logging with Built-in Logging"

     ```python
     from contextlib import contextmanager